OutSystems/docs-odc/src/eap/neo-differences.md

 Note the following related to timers in Project Neo:

-* Currently, you can set timers in Service Studio, but not in the Portal
+* Currently, you can set timers in Service Studio, but not in the Portal.
-* Timers are set in UTC (Coordinated Universal Time)
+* Timers are set in UTC (Coordinated Universal Time).
-* The "Weekday of month" option doesn't exist in Project Neo
+* The "Weekday of month" option doesn't exist in Project Neo.

 ## Project Neo differences by task